 \section{Introduction}

 Many decision making problems in operations research and management science involve large-scale complex stochastic systems.
 The objective function in the decision making problems often involve expected system performances that need to be evaluated by discrete-event simulation or general stochastic simulation.
-The decision variable in many of these problems is naturally discrete and multi-dimensional.
-This class of problems is also called discrete optimization via simulation; see \cite{nelson2010optimization}, \cite{hong2015discrete} and \cite{salemi2019gaussian}.
-Typically for discrete simulation optimization problems, continuous approximations are either not naturally available or may incur additional errors that are themselves difficult to accurately quantify.
-This work is centered around designing and proving theoretical guarantees for simulation algorithms to solve simulation optimization problems with discrete and high-dimensional decision space.
+The decision variables in many of these problems are naturally discrete-valued and multi-dimensional.
+This class of problems is called discrete optimization via simulation; see \cite{hong2015discrete}.
+Typically for discrete optimization via simulation problems, continuous approximations are either not naturally available or may incur additional errors that are themselves difficult to accurately quantify; see \cite{nelson2010optimization}.
+This work is centered around designing and proving theoretical guarantees for simulation-optimization algorithms to solve discrete optimization via simulation problems with multi-dimensional decision space.